SevenShepherd/SevenShepherd.github.io/_posts/2024-03-09-the-great-summary.markdown

 > First to those in Damascus, then to those in Jerusalem and in all Judea, and then to the Gentiles, **I preached that they should repent and turn to God and demonstrate their repentance by their deeds.** That is why some Jews seized me in the temple courts and tried to kill me. &mdash; The Apostle Paul (Acts 26:20-21 NIV).

-Repentance is the &ldquo;*resulting*&rdquo; fruit of genuine saving faith.
-Repentance is a heartfelt sorrow for sin, a renouncing of it, and a sincere commitment to forsake it and walk in obedience to Christ.
+Repentance is the &ldquo;*resulting*&rdquo; fruit of genuine saving faith. [**The true meaning of repentance**](https://sevenshepherd.github.io/repentance/) is **a heartfelt sorrow for sin, a renouncing of it, and a sincere commitment to forsake it and walk in obedience to Christ**.
 Obedience does not merit salvation, salvation produces obedience (Ac 17:30; 1Jn 2:4).

-[**The true meaning of repentance**](https://sevenshepherd.github.io/repentance/) is **a heartfelt sorrow for sin, a renouncing of it, and a sincere commitment to forsake it and walk in obedience to Christ**.

 > The times of ignorance **God** overlooked, but now he **commands all people everywhere to repent**
 >>